BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/data_transfer.md

 ***

-***Note: The following steps are only applicable wihle conenctef to the university network.
+***Note: The following steps are only applicable while connected to the university network.
 If working off-campus, you must connect first to a SSL VPN.
 [Click here for more details](ssl_vpn.html)***

 ### Table of Contents